JulianWack/SU2xSU2/README.md

 <!--
 ## Attribution

-Please cite the following papers if you found this code useful in your research:
+Please cite the following paper if you found this code useful in your research:
 ```bash
     @article{}
 ```